joergschultzelutter/core-aprs-client/docs/extensions.md

 > - `input_parser.py` digests the incoming input from APRS.
 As an input processor, it tries to figure out what the user wants from us.
 > - `output_generator.py` takes the data from `input_parser.py` and builds the outgoing message which is later to be sent to APRS-IS.

+`input_parser.py` and `output_generator.py` rely on exchanging data through a mutually equal data structure.
+That data structure can be defined by the user and is passed through between both user functions; the `core-aprs-client` framework does *not* use this data element in any way.
+Just ensure that both custom code modules share the same data structure.

 ## Usage of the offline test option for your bot integration
 > [!TIP]
 > - You can use the framework's[`dryrun_testcall`](coreaprssclient_class.md#dryrun_testcall-method) method for a 100% offline testing option which does not connect to APRS-IS. `dryrun_testcall` will route a user's call sign and APRS message through both input parser and output generator modules.